omaisjaveed/omaisjaveed/README.md

 Experienced **Full Stack Developer** with **4+ years of professional experience** in designing, developing, and deploying scalable web applications.

-Specialized in **Laravel ecosystem**, with strong expertise in backend architecture, API development, payment integrations, and modern deployment workflows.
+I specialize in Laravel, Node.js, PHP, JavaScript, WordPress, Docker, and Kubernetes, creating modern solutions optimized for performance and deployment.

 Focused on building **secure, optimized, and production-ready systems**.